rudra016/PolymathAI-Rag/README.md

 2. Access Polymath AI through your web browser at `http://localhost:5000`.

-3. Enter your query in the provided input field and click the "Search" button.
+3. Enter your query in the provided input field and click the "Ask" button.

 4. Optionally, check the "Search Internet" checkbox to include internet search results.